Grow Sweet Annie for Fresh or Dried Bouquets and Wreaths

 Sweet Annie is an annual artemisia.
-It has a wonderful fragrance, it’s a tiny bit sticky with resin.
+It has a wonderful fragrance, it’s a tiny bit sticky with its resin.
 Its foliage is ferny and delicate making it a perfect summer, fragrant, bouquet filler.
-Plus it dries well for dried bouquets and for wreath making.
+It dries well for dried bouquets and for wreath making, and it’s very easy to grow.

 Sweet Annie does not have this compound but it has been used medicinally for centuries, mostly as a remedy for malaria.
 But the World Health Organization advises not to use the plant as a malaria medicine.
-See Special Info below for more.
+See Special Info for more.

 Most of the wormwoods have a strong, pleasant fragrance, and Sweet Annie has one of the sweetest and most pleasant.